 The local community here has really pulled together since the fires and we regularly help each other with workgroups.
 We’ve also set up a community tool bank.
 So you’ll get the opportunity to help many others as well as Quinta do Vale.
 If you have a trade or you’re a skilled DIYer, you will be especially appreciated.

 Meanwhile I continue to grapple with officialdom and mountains of paperwork in the hopes we can get some kind of help with rebuilding the wee house.
-As of June 2018, this is looking more likely, but is still a way off being contracted to a building company and timetabled.
+As of January 2019, this is looking more likely, but is still a way off being fully approved and timetabled.